Logarithmic Coefficients and Generalized Multifractality of Whole-Plane SLE: Introduction

-Because of the introduction in Eq. \eqref{mixedmom} of the mixed moments $(b)$ of moduli of $f'$ and $f$ for whole-plane SLE, it is also natural to define a {\it generalized integral means spectrum} $\beta(p,q)$, depending on $p$ and $q$.
-It is associated with the possible singular behavior of circle integrals of such moments in $\mathbb D$:
+From the consideration in Eq. \eqref{mixedmom} of the mixed moments $(b)$ of moduli of $f'$ and $f$ for whole-plane SLE, we are led to introduce the following definition. \begin{definition} For a function $f\in \mathcal S$, the {\it (average) generalized integral means spectrum} $\beta_f(p,q)$, depending on $p$ and $q$, is defined as